 I'd always heard that fried rice is best made with day-old rice, and that fresh rice will turn to mush if you try to fry it.
 But is this really true?
 And if so, what is it about the resting period that makes older rice superior to fresh rice?

 As rice sits after cooking, a couple things happen.
 First, there's evaporation: The rice gets drier.
 Second, we've got starch retrogradation: Gelatinized starches that have swollen up and softened during cooking will recrystallize as they cool, turning the rice firm and less sticky.
-The same things happen with bread; in the past, I've found that most recipes that call for "stale" bread are actually really more interested in "dry" bread (see my stuffing recipe, for instance).
+The same things happen with bread; in the past, I've found that most recipes that call for "stale" bread are actually really more interested in "dry" bread, as in the case of stuffing.

 I wasn't sure what I was looking for with rice, stale or dry.
 So I tried it.
 Over and over and over again.
 To test dryness, I used batches of rice that I set under a table fan at room temperature, which I hoped would rapidly dry out the rice without giving it much of a chance to turn stale.
 To test staleness, I stored batches of rice for lengths of time varying from half an hour to 12 hours, very tightly covered on plates in the fridge, allowing their starches to recrystallize without drying out.
 I also stored rice the way most of us do: in not-well-sealed Chinese takeout containers.
 Presumably these batches would get both dry and stale.

 I then stir-fried the batches, one after the other, in a little vegetable oil.